missinglink/Insomnia/README.md

 Unit Tests
 ------------------------

-You can run the test suite with this command:
+Once you've installed PHPUnit you can run the test suite by executing:

-    phpunit --bootstrap public/autoloader.php .
+    phpunit

 Questions & Feedback
 ------------------------